tarsil/saffier/docs/fields.md

 Virtual field whose value is resolved by getter/setter callbacks.

-Computed fields are excluded from `model_dump()` by default, matching Edgy's runtime serialization behavior.
+Computed fields are excluded from `model_dump()` by default so derived values do not appear unless the model asks for them.
 Set `exclude=False` when the computed value should be part of serialized model output.

 ```python